 - In a recent survey of adolescent tanning bed users, it was found that about 58 percent had burns due to frequent exposure to indoor tanning beds/lamps.18

 - The FDA estimates that there are about 3,000 hospital emergency room cases a year due to indoor tanning bed and lamp exposure.19

 - On May 6, 2013, the U.S. Food and Drug Administration issued a proposed order for stricter regulations on indoor tanning devices.
 Read more.

-- In May 2013, Oregon passed a law prohibiting minors under the age of 18 years old from using indoor tanning devices, unless a prescription is provided.
+- In 2013, Illinois, Nevada and Texas passed laws that prohibits minors under the age of 18 from indoor tanning.
+Oregon passed a law prohibiting minors under the age of 18 years old from using indoor tanning devices, unless a prescription is provided.

 - On April 2, 2013, New Jersey passed a law that bans minors under the age of 17 years old from using indoor tanning devices.

-- Springfield and Chicago, Illinois have instituted ordinances prohibiting minors under the age of 18 from indoor tanning.
+- Prior to Illinois passing its state-wide ban, Springfield and Chicago, Illinois instituted ordinances prohibiting minors under the age of 18 from indoor tanning.